Timber Tenure Transfers and Dispositions

 All dispositions undergo ministerial review to assess the impact on the public interest, Indigenous communities and the marketing of fibre in B.C.

-• the transfer of an agreement,
+• the transfer of the agreement to a new holder,

-• a change of control, or
+• a change of control of the corporation holding an agreement, or

 • an amalgamation of a corporation that holds an agreement.

 The “Disposition of an Agreement Administrative Guide” (link below) provides detailed information, guidance, and procedures regarding the disposition of an agreement that has been entered into under current or previous versions of the Forest Act.
-A template document to request approval for an intended transfer is also provided below.

 A change of control results from the change in ownership of the corporation that holds the agreement.
 An amalgamation is when a corporation holding an agreement is affiliated with a holding corporation and is merged into the holding corporation.